byamashiro/Research_Projects/README.md

 3 - Neutron Monitor Counts
 4 - ACE/Wind Solar Wind Speed
 \========================================
-Enter Dataset Option or "all": all
+Enter Dataset Option then "done" or "all": all
 Enter a start date (yyyymmdd): 20120307
 Enter a end date (yyyymmdd): 20120307
 Enter a start hour or "full": full

 \========================================
 \=         GOES-15 Proton Flux          =
 \========================================